MusicStoreLive/reverb-magento/README.md

 * Sync orders from Reverb to Magento
 * Sync shipping number from Magento to Reverb

+## Caveats

+* **Make & Model are guessed from the title**.
+We can help your developers implement correct make & model parsing if you have structured fields on your side, or these can be corrected in bulk using Reverb's CSV import/export capabilities.
+In order to set make and model, you have to [modify the code here](https://github.com/reverbdotcom/reverb-magento/blob/master/app/code/community/Reverb/ReverbSync/Model/Mapper/Product.php#L71)

-Only simple products are synced.
+* Only simple products are synced.
 Configurable products are not synced.

 ## Installation: Part 1 - Install the App